Dušan Lajović: 2015: First ATP doubles title & second Davis Cup quarterfinal

 Partnered with Radu Albot, they won the Istanbul doubles title, marking the first ATP doubles title for the Serb.
 At the French Open he lost to eventual champion Stan Wawrinka in the second round in four sets.

 2016: Third Davis Cup quarterfinal

 At the Argentina Open, Lajović reached quarterfinals defeating world No. 12 John Isner en route.
 He reached the semifinals of the Brasil Open after beating top seed and world No. 20 Benoît Paire in the second round, that was his first tour-level semifinal appearance after losing all eight prior quarterfinals matches before in his career.
 This was followed by semifinal appearances at the 2016 Generali Open in Kitzbühel and the 2016 Los Cabos Open.

 2017: Masters fourth round & Davis Cup semifinal

-In Indian wells, the Serbian defeated five opponents to reach the fourth round eventually losing to Pablo Carreno Busta.
+In Indian Wells, the Serbian defeated five opponents to reach the fourth round eventually losing to Pablo Carreño Busta.

 His contributions in successful Davis Cup ties against Russia & Spain, resulted in Serbia making the semifinal where he defeated Lucas Pouille but lost to Jo-Wilfried Tsonga.